 Printer hacking incidents like the recent North American university attack are a sobering reminder that without continuous network monitoring and printer software updates unwanted third-party interference is a very real risk.

 The Right Tools to Fight Cybercrime

 IT and data managers desperately need reliable tools in the fight against cybercrime in order to reduce this spending and fend off data attacks.
-Fortunately, Samsung Printing Solutions has made printer security on of its top priority.
+Fortunately, Samsung Printing Solutions has made printer security one of its top priorities.

 It has equipped its multi-function printer systems with the Smart UX Center, which makes use of two platforms.
 The Android UI platform provides you with intuitive front-end operation, while a main system platform stores print and user data.
 Both work together to maximize your printer security.